nyc-crh/site/content/gallery/audre-lorde-portrait.md

 closeRdImg:
 closeRdLink:
 eventname: Writer Audre Lorde is photographed at a desk, surrounded by books and papers.
 caption: "Portrait of writer Audre Lorde at work at her desk, surrounded by papers, books, and posters.
-This image was taken in 1981, around the time that she was writing her autobiographical book [*Zami*](/topics/black-latina-women/audre-lorde-cuny/zami-a-new-spelling-of-my-name)."
+This image was taken in 1981, around the time that she was writing her autobiographical book *Zami*"
 archive_source: National Portrait Gallery
 source_link: https://npg.si.edu/object/npg_NPG.2020.176
 copyright: Under copyright.
 Used with permission.